 The UMBC Graduate School will accept official WES ICAP Course-by-Course evaluations as fulfillment of the requirement for official transcripts in the admissions process.
 The WES evaluation is optional.
 The Graduate School needs to receive either an official WES evaluation or official transcripts.
 The WES ICAP Course-by-Course evaluation includes copies of the official transcripts and degree certificates that have been verified by WES, and it includes a course-by-course evaluation.
 The evaluation must be sent directly from WES to the UMBC Graduate School in order to be considered official.

-Either the TOEFL or IELTS is required of most international students.
+An English proficiency test is required for most international students.
 The Graduate School has a minimum TOEFL score of 80, but certain academic programs may require a higher score.
 The IELTS minimum is a total score of 6.5 for students wishing to study at UMBC.
+A minimum score of 53 is required on the PTE Academic test.
 Please refer to our available Programs & Degrees for specific admission requirements.

 Receiving your I-20

 Admitted international students must receive the immigration form (I-20) from the UMBC International Education Services office.
 Contact IES for more information about immigration requirements.

 The Financial Responsibility form has required information used for issuing your immigration documents.
 The International Education Services office will use information provided by you in the financial responsibility form to issue an I-20.
 Please complete the form and email it to firstname.lastname@example.org or fax to 410-455-1130.